This manual is a guide for the GNU Web Translators.

 If you feel the procedure described in the previous section is too burdensome and unfeasible for you to follow, you can still submit a translation in plain text.
 It will be manually converted to PO file by the GNU Web Translation Managers, which can be tricky sometimes, and naturally, means more work for them and slower processing of your request.

 You should never translate the HTML markup—i.e. do not use the “View Source” functionality of your browser to translate the raw HTML.
 Most of it is irrelevant, and automatically inherited from the markup of the original article.
 Simply save your translation in a plain text file (.txt), preferably in UTF-8 encoding.
-You can use any decent text editor for that—Emacs, Vim, gEdit, Kate, OpenOffice.org (the file should be saved as .txt, not .odt), etc.
+You can use any decent text editor for that—Emacs, Vim, gEdit, Kate, LibreOffice (the file should be saved as .txt, not .odt), etc.

-The Free Software Definition - GNU Project - Free Software Foundation (FSF)
+What is free software? - GNU Project - Free Software Foundation

 ...